cuplsensor/cuplcodec/docs/specification/features.rst

    A sample either corresponds to a pair of readings (e.g. temperature and humidity), or a single reading (temperature only).
 The latter option doubles the number of samples in the buffer.

-   By specifying a device (HDC2021) readings, the decoder can convert from a 12-bit integer into floating point degrees C or percent.
+   The device is specified (HDC2021).
+This allows the decoder to convert from a 12-bit integer (ADC value) into floating point degrees C or percent. `Equations <https://www.ti.com/document-viewer/HDC2021/datasheet/address-0x02-humidity-lsb-snas6782213#SNAS6782213>`_ from the datasheet are used for this.

    +------------+-------------------------------------+
    | FormatCode | Definition                          |